How High Is Annapurna Base Camp

 What kind of accommodations can I expect during Annapurna Base Camp Trek?

-Along the routes of Annapurna Base Camp Trek, you will usually find tea houses, lodges, guest houses, and homestays.
-These places offer basic facilities such as beds, blankets, and pillows.
-You must pay additional costs for other services like hot water/ shower, internet, and charging devices.
+Along the routes of the Annapurna Base Camp Trek, you will usually find tea houses, lodges, guest houses, and homestays.
+These places offer basic facilities, including beds, blankets, and pillows.
+You must pay additional costs for other services, such as hot water/shower, internet, and charging devices.